Blinkinlabs/QL-EOS-S3-breakout/docs/getting_started.md

     make

 ### Step 3: Connect to the board
-Connect your board to your computer using a USB cable, then connect an FTDI cable (technically optional):
+Connect your board to your computer using a USB cable.
+Next, connect an FTDI cable:

 ![FTDI connection](img/ftdi_connection_revb.png)